 I did his laundry and made his favorite dinner, and when I set the table, I smiled as I counted out 5 dinner plates instead of 4.

 After dinner, he returned to his video games, and Paul and I went down the street to visit with our neighbor-friends.
-When we got home, David was gone again… assumably out playing basketball with friends.
+When we got home, D was gone again… assumably out playing basketball with friends.
 (We need to have a discussion about letting us know his whereabouts when he’s home.
 This independence thing is going to his head already!)

 This morning, everything seems right with my world again — normal-but-not-normal, but normal enough.

-I’m sure I’ll have more melancholy days as the summer progresses, as we take this house apart and move into our new home and get David off to college, and it may take time to get used to our new normal, but I’m also excited to get to the other side — both literally and figuratively.
+I’m sure I’ll have more melancholy days as the summer progresses, as we take this house apart and move into our new home and get D off to college, and it may take time to get used to our new normal, but I’m also excited to get to the other side — both literally and figuratively.

 We’re sort of in limbo at the moment, waiting to get the keys to the new house.
 I did some packing earlier in the week, but then I slowed down as we got closer to the weekend.
 I’m not quite ready yet to start taking things off the walls and end tables and things, and there’s not much else left out that we’re not using.
 In fact, I’ve already had some moments of wishing I could access things that are packed away in boxes.

 And so we wait.